Morrison family ties

 Third son Joseph Graham Morrison is actually the reason for this now out of control post.
 He’s the Antietam connection: at the time of the battle he was aide-de-camp to General Jackson.

 Born in 1842, he was named for his maternal grandfather and destined to inherit the family manse Cottage Home as oldest surviving son.
-As the Civil War began Joseph was a student at the Virginia Military Academy (Class of 1865), but he left school and was commissioned Lieutenant and ADC on Jackson’s staff in June 1862.
+As the Civil War began Joseph was a student at the Virginia Military Institute (Class of 1865), but he left school and was commissioned Lieutenant and ADC on Jackson’s staff in June 1862.

 Cedar Mountain in August …